akmetainfo/algo/leetcode/01 Roadmap.md

 * 1672,Richest Customer Wealth
 * 1512,Number of Good Pairs
 * 1365,How Many Numbers Are Smaller Than the Current Number
+* 1389,Create Target Array in the Given Order

 # Arithmetic progression